 The remote controller can be extended in order to accommodate larger phones (even horizontally orientated).
 Additional to the usual control sticks, it has 9 buttons on the front panel and 4 shoulder buttons.

-While the left shoulder buttons allow to switch between speed rates respectively to enable the “Headless mode”, the right ones allow to activate RTH and “Flip & Rolls” mode.
+While the left shoulder buttons allow switching between speed rates respectively to enable the “Headless mode”, the right ones allow activating RTH and “Flip & Rolls” mode.